-Our work moves beyond such problem-oriented foci to include a broad a range of techniques for augmenting objects upon contact.
+Our work moves beyond such problem-oriented foci to include a broad range of techniques for augmenting objects upon contact.
 Glassified [29], a ruler with an embedded transparent display and a track-pad used to augment paper hand drawings, embodies aspects of the cAR vision.
-In this paper, we proposed a conceptual framework for cAR and present two alternative implementations.
+In this paper, we propose a conceptual framework for cAR and present two alternative implementations.

 cAR INTERACTION TECHNIQUES